jannfis/ansible-kubernetes-centos7/README.md

 All features are optional and can be toggled on/off depending on your requirements.

-- A Flannel overlay network (using default network 10.244.0.0/16 for pods)
+- A [Flannel](https://github.com/coreos/flannel) overlay network (using default network 10.244.0.0/16 for pods)
-- A Metal-LB load balancer using L2 provisioning (configurable provisioning network)
+- A [MetalLB](https://metallb.universe.tf/) load balancer using L2 provisioning (configurable provisioning network)
-- GlusterFS setup with heketi for automatic provisioning of volumes (requires dedicated storage)
+- A [GlusterFS](https://www.gluster.org/) setup using [Heketi](https://github.com/heketi/heketi) for automatic provisioning of volumes (requires a dedicated partition on each worker node for storage)

 ## How to use it